cstml/cstml.github.io/_posts/2021-07-22-State-Monad.md

 ---
 theme: post
 date:  2021-07-22
-title: Haskell: State and StateT Monad basic examples.
+title: "Haskell: State and StateT Monad basic examples."
 ---

 # A look at the State Monad and StateT Monad Transformer.